rahulguglani/Magic-Hand/README.md

 **`feature 2 : `** with index finger and thumb up simultaneously mouse cursor moves with increased sensitivity
 **`feature 3 : `** with index finger up and middle finger up for a second single left click happen if distance between fingers was less
 **`feature 4 : `** with index finger up and middle finger up for a second single left click happen if distance between fingers was more
 **`feature 5 : `** with all four fingers up left mouse button remain pressed to release that you have to lower down all four fingers
+**`feature 6 : `** with just pinky finger up for a sec right mouse button single clicks